Aircloak/aircloak/user_guides/source/installation.md

 In the command above, you need to replace `configuration_folder` with the full path to the folder where `config.json` is residing.

-Assuming everything was setup properly, the cloak should be visible in the air system.
-You can open the local air site in your browser, and verify that configured data sources are displayed in the list of data sources.
-In the case of problems, you can check cloak log by running `docker logs cloak`.
+### Configuring data access

+If everything is properly setup, the cloak will connect to the air system.
+However, data sources configured in the cloak are by default not queryable by any user.
+To configure proper access do the following:

+1. Open the air page in your browser.
+1. Click on the gear button, and the admin link.
+1. Select _Data sources_ in the menu on the left side.
+The list of data sources will appear in the central area.
+1. Click the _Edit_ button for the desired data source.

+You will see the list of available user groups, and you can provide query access to each group by ticking the corresponding checkbox.
+Make sure to click the _Save_ button after you make your changes.